schmidtwmark/qnd/presentations/day7.md

 # What else to `import`?

 - We'll start using `import` a lot more
-- Get access to high quality, well tested code
+- Get access to high quality, well tested code <!-- lmao you're funny. impling there exists high quality code -->

 ![bg right w:500](../assets/import.png)